All articles

 ★ Our pick

-The Ritz-Carlton for the classic Bonvoy stay in the Golden Triangle; the St. Regis if you want the newer tower and don't mind trading some polish for it.
+The Ritz-Carlton for the steadier stay in the Golden Triangle; the St. Regis if you want the newer tower and don't mind trading some polish for it.

 The Ritz-Carlton, Kuala Lumpur Marriott STARS

-Best for: Golden Triangle nightlife and restaurants; Bonvoy loyalists
+Best for: Golden Triangle nightlife and restaurants; club-lounge upside

 Marriott STARS perks →